simonguiroy/ABE/README.md

 In this repo you will find :
 - Simple code implementation of ABE (computing the activation trajecories, finding the critical layer and critical moment, early-stopping at the critical time)
-- Notebook : TensorFlow example for how to apply the method.
+- `ABE_tensorflow.ipynb` : TensorFlow example for how to apply the method.
 - Notebook : PyTorch example for how to apply the method.